The Bankrate promise

 Many drivers in New Jersey choose to purchase car insurance coverage beyond the state minimum requirements.
-Adding endorsement coverage to your policy will increase your monthly premium, but you get a higher level of protection.
-Here are some of the most popular add-on coverages in New Jersey:
+Adding endorsement coverage to your policy will increase your monthly premium, but you get a higher level of financial protection.
+Here are some of the most common add-on coverage types in New Jersey:

-- Comprehensive insurance: Comprehensive insurance pays for vehicle damages related to non-collision events, like fire, flooding, theft and vandalism.
+- Comprehensive coverage: Comprehensive coverage pays for vehicle damages related to non-collision events, like fire, flooding, theft and vandalism.
 As with collision coverage, comprehensive may not be an option for those with a basic policy, and a deductible may apply.

 - Accident forgiveness: Accident forgiveness will keep your insurance rate from increasing after an at-fault accident.
-This coverage usually only applies to your first accident.
+This endorsement usually only applies to your first accident.

-- Rental car reimbursement: If your vehicle is getting repaired after a covered claim, rental car reimbursement coverage will pay for the cost of a rental.
-Some insurance companies include this coverage for free with a full coverage policy.
+- Rental car reimbursement: If your vehicle is out of commission for repairs after a covered claim, rental car reimbursement coverage will help pay for the cost of a rental.

 The best car insurance company in New Jersey is different for every driver.
 Some drivers want a company with great customer service, some are looking for the best discounts and others are simply looking for the cheapest rate.
 To find the best car insurance company for your needs, shop around and compare providers based on the factors that are important to you.